 I have been absolutely delighted and honoured to have been asked to be a visiting Professor at the University of Law (ULaw) and, separately, Honorary Professor at the University of Leicester

 The appointment as a Visiting Professor by the University of Law was part of their first ever panel of 11 newly created Visiting Professors.
 The University of Law is the UK’s longest-established specialist provider of legal education.
 The professors were chosen for their eminence in their own particular specialisms.
 They will support the University in various ways including involvement in the University’s recently re-designed Legal Practice Course (LPC), which focuses on assisting students to be successful and secure the employment they seek.

 I am the only family lawyer to be appointed.
 I would like to think it is based on my reputation as one of the world’s leading and innovative family lawyers of this generation.
 I have been able to share my knowledge and expertise in the field of family law with students who will be the next generation of family lawyers.

-David has been asked to give regular keynote lectures to University of Law students, as well as to contribute to the future direction of family law courses and training.
-He will encourage the “soft” skills needed to be a good family lawyer, in addition to knowing the law.
-He will be involved in other core activities of the University.
+I have been asked to give regular keynote lectures to University of Law students, as well as to contribute to the future direction of family law courses and training.
+I will encourage the “soft” skills needed to be a good family lawyer, in addition to knowing the law.
+I will be involved in other core activities of the University.

-Professor Andrea Nollent, Provost and Chief Academic Officer ULaw says: “Our panel of Visiting Professors will take the ULaw LPC to a new level, allowing our graduates to benefit from the expertise of some of the most experienced lawyers in the UK.
+Professor Andrea Nollent, Provost and Chief Academic Officer ULaw said: “Our panel of Visiting Professors will take the ULaw LPC to a new level, allowing our graduates to benefit from the expertise of some of the most experienced lawyers in the UK.
 The panel, in conjunction with all of our tutors and course designers who are all qualified solicitors or barristers with practice experience, will equip our graduates with the skills and confidence making them some of the most stand-out candidates in the job market.”